Skip to main content

 What information does the infographic show?

-A colour coded system (red, amber green) using a series of 3 circles (inner, middle outer) also depicts measures across 3x areas as captured within the Improvement Schedule questionnaire.
+A colour-coded system (red, amber green) using a series of 3 hexagons (inner, middle, outer) depicts measures across 3x areas as captured within the Improvement Schedule questionnaire.

-• Measure 1: the system’s reliance on the UPRN (inner circle)
+• Measure 1: the system’s reliance on the UPRN (inner hexagon)

-• Measure 2: the address data currency within the system (middle circle)
+• Measure 2: the address data currency within the system (middle hexagon)

-• Measure 3: the method used to update the system with address data (outer circle)
+• Measure 3: the method used to update the system with address data (outer hexagon)

 Measure 1: System reliance on the UPRN